Florentino Das

-Florentino R. Das (August 19, 1918 – October 7, 1964) was a Filipino yachtsman and immigrant to the United States who holds the earliest record of Single-handed sailing from Hawaii to the Philippines on a 27-footer homebuilt sailboat.
+Florentino Resulta Das (August 19, 1918 – October 7, 1964) was a U.S.-based Filipino yachtsman who holds the earliest record of single-handed sailing from Hawaii to the Philippines on a 27-footer homebuilt sailboat.

 Early years

-Das was born in the northernmost town of Allen, Northern Samar.
+Das was born in the northernmost town of Allen, Northern Samar to Domingo Das and Juliana Resulta.
 Having been exposed at an early age in traditional fishing, and learning this in the most treacherous waters of the San Bernardino Strait, Das has picked the skills of boat handling.
 Allen is also the terminus of the ferry between Luzon and Samar, and this has impressed upon Das to pursue a life of seafaring.
-His father also owned a traditional double-outrigger sailing boat called a paraw, which is powered by a crab-claw sail along with a small foresail.
+His father also owned a traditional 60-foot double-outrigger sailing boat called a paraw, which is powered by a crab-claw sail along with a small foresail.
 With the paraw, the Das patriarch and his sons conducted trading around Eastern and Central Visayas.
 Part of his learning was also in the traditional knowledge of boat building, wayfinding, celestial navigation, and weather forecasting.
 Das shared "Me, I have loved them (boats) since I was a kid.
 Whenever my father was building a new boat, I was sure to be there beside him, when I was still very little."

 At the age of 12, Das got into trouble with his local school authorities, and thus he fled to the neighboring town of Lavezares, where he found work as a cabin boy in the inter-island ferry.
 Das found his way to the capital Manila later on, and survived by taking various jobs, such as a stevedore or boat crewman.

 In February 1934 he boarded the English freighter Silverbeam as a stowaway, but was discovered after a few days en route to San Francisco.
 The captain put him and his fellow stowaway to work, and by the time they arrived in Hawaii he was given a choice whether to offload or continue to San Francisco with a guaranteed work on board the ship.
 Das opted to disembark, and arrived in Honolulu at the age of 16.

 In Hawaii, Das took on work as a ship scalar, chipper and painter for interisland vessels, a security guard, and as a vocation he also pursued an amateur boxing career.

-He met his wife, Gloria Espartino, a Filipino-American who grew up in Hawaii, and gave Das eight children.
+He met his wife, Gloria Lorita Espartino, a Filipino-American who grew up in Hawaii, and gave Das eight children.

 During World War II Das was employed as a fishing boat captain and learned modern navigation.